kagic/KE2/README.md

     * Decorative Carbonite features various designs.
 * Gem Shards, harvested from Drain Lilies and Moss Blooms to enchant items.
 * Gem Dust, created from shards, used as dye.
+* Bubbles, created by gems and used to transport items and entities.

 ## Plans
 * Tape Path, used to arrange Injectors and follow a specific path.